-The opportunities for our graduates are endless!
+With a foundational degree in Plant and Soil Science, the learning opportunities and career possibilities are endless.
 Manage golf courses and athletic fields.
 Own your own nursery.
 Provide environmental consulting.
 Develop shade-tolerant strains of grass.
 Design environmental plantings for urban areas.
 Manage a commercial orchard, greenhouse, or botanical garden.
 Design, install and maintain Interiorscapes.
 Work as a farm manager, crop breeder, or crop insurance agent.
 Research agents focusing on new techniques, technologies, and resistances in plants.
-The list could go on and on.
-Contact our Communications and Recruiting Coordinator today!
+Contact our Communications and Recruiting Coordinator today to learn more!

 The PLSS B.S. degree plan is offered with several areas of concentration: